 Operating data/digi modes can be fun – Often, a that elusive contact can only be made on a mode like CW or digital where the signal carries further than voice.
-One of the popular modes is PSK and in order to send/receive it, you’ll need to connect your radio to your computer’s soundcard.
-Some of the newer radios offer a USB socket on the rear which includes CAT control and an audio device, so the hard work may have already been done for you!
+Some of the popular modes include FT8, PSK and RTTY which, in order to send/receive it, need you to connect your radio to the computer’s soundcard.
+Modern radios offer a USB socket which includes CAT control plus an audio I/O device, so the hard work may have already been done for you.

 However, if you’ve got an older radio, perhaps something “previously enjoyed” as your first dabble onto HF, you’ll find that most radios have a “data” connector at the rear – this is typically a 6pin mini-DIN socket (just like a PS/2 keyboard connector) and offers a fixed-level RX audio, TX audio and PTT – The advantage of using this connector is that you can then use the AF/volume control without affecting the audio going into your computer – Useful if you wish to decode something but not be distracted by the warbling tones!
 If you wish to try receiving PSK (or RTTY, JT65 modes) without a special interface – you can try connecting the headphone output of the radio to your computer’s line-input.
 Some careful adjustment of the volume on the radio and the line-in record level will be required.
 If you set your line-input to “play through” via Control Panel, you can still monitor the radio via your PC speakers.